mmehr1988/urban-lamp/README.md

   6. Once you hit enter, the correct dependencies for allowing you to use this application will be automatically installed.

+  7. The final step is to update the .env.EXAMPLE file with your MySQL password and user info.
+Please ensure you also remove the ".EXAMPLE" from the file path.

 ## Usage

 - Once you've completed the installation section guidelines, to run the application type the below command.